10 Must-Read UX Design Books in 2024

 1. People are visual creatures: Visual information is processed faster than text information, so make sure your designs are visually appealing and easy to scan.

-1. People are lazy: We don't like to have to think too hard, so make sure your designs are as simple and straightforward as possible.
+1. People are lazy: We don't like to think too hard, so make sure your designs are as simple and straightforward as possible.

 1. People are emotional: Our emotions play a big role in how we interact with the world around us, so make sure your designs evoke positive emotions in users.